 Federal funding is incredibly important to colleges and universities, as well as the students who attend them.
 Financial aid, upon breaking the Drug Free Schools and Communities Act, could easily disappear.
 These loans, known officially as Title IV, include aid such as the Federal Pell Grant, Federal Subsidized and Unsubsidized Direct Loans, the Federal Perkins Loan, and the Federal Supplemental Educational Opportunity Grant.

 Many students depend on these Title IV opportunities to go to college.
 It is clear why most colleges do not take the risk, even if they are sympathetic to medical marijuana card-holding students who can't catch a break.
 Some states, like Arizona, have made strides in fighting the restriction, in hopes of protecting their colleges and their students.
 Most, however, are playing it safe by playing by the rules.

 Thus, the choice is ultimately left up to you.
 Forego your cannabis, face the consequences of consumption, or head off-campus to light up.

 Though these laws prohibit marijuana use on campus, they have nothing to do with off-campus practices.
 If you need to take your medicine, the threat of these laws only extends on university (and usually housing) grounds.

-As for marijuana dispensaries, a quick scan on Leafbuyer.com can identify nearby pot shops.
+As for marijuana dispensaries, a quick scan on Leafbuyer.com can identify nearby pot shops like The Mint Dispensary in Guadalupe.
 Fear not; college towns tend to have amenities fit for their audience, overflowing in liquor stores, bars, bowling alleys, and headshops.
 Just be sure to check your school's policy before toking up off-campus; to avoid trouble, it may be best to consume your cannabis a safe distance away (across the street or at a buddy's) rather than in your dorm room.